Kos : 3-Island Wooden Ship Cruise w/ Lunch on Captain Hook

 The journey begins at the Port of Kos, where you’ll meet the crew and hop aboard the impressive 85-foot wooden yacht known as Captain Hook.
 The boat itself is part of the charm—its traditional wooden design and ample deck space immediately set a relaxed, nautical tone.
 Expect sundecks with soft seats, covered areas for shade, and a lively bar area to keep refreshments flowing.

 The cruise kicks off with an 80-minute sightseeing cruise around the islands, giving you sweeping views and the chance to settle into the gentle sway of the boat.
 From there, you’ll spend around 15 minutes dolphin watching, an experience that regularly delights guests.
-Watching these creatures leap and play is a real highlight—many reviews mention how they often meet dolphins during their trip, which adds a touch of magic.

 First Stop: Kalymnos

 Next, you’ll dock at Kalymnos, famous for its little port of Vathy.
-Here, you get a generous amount of free time—usually around 80 minutes—to explore the town, soak in the scenery, and learn about the island’s famous sponge harvesting, honey, and orange juice.
+Here, you get a generous amount of free time—usually around 80 minutes—to explore the town, soak in the scenery, and learn about the island's famous sponge harvesting, honey, and orange juice.
 Many travelers enjoy wandering through the narrow streets, shopping for souvenirs, or just relaxing by the water.
-The crew provides a hearty Greek lunch onboard, featuring souvlaki, salads, and tzatziki, which many say is a real treat—especially after some time in the sun.
-One reviewer mentions that the lunch was great, with good portions and tasty ingredients.

 Second Stop: Plati Island

 After leaving Kalymnos, the boat cruises for about 25 minutes before arriving at Plati Island.
-This spot is perfect for swimming and snorkeling—a quick 45-minute stop that leaves many guests eager for more.
+This spot is great for swimming and snorkeling—a quick 45-minute stop that leaves many guests eager for more.
 The water here is described as crystal clear, making it an ideal place to cool off, float around, and enjoy the marine life.
-Some reviews mention how much fun it is to climb back onto the boat from the water, especially when jumping off the top deck into the sea—an activity that many find exhilarating.

 Final Stop: Pserimos